dwarfmaster/netlist-compiler/README.md

    size of the result.
 To know how the rom is loaded, refer to the *How to use* section.
 Access is in little endian order : `ROM 2 4 0` will give the 4 least significat bits of `ROM 2 8 0`.
 Furthermore, `ws` must always be a power of two.
+The address is in *word size* unit.
  - `RAM as ws ra e wa d` : `ws` is the word size, so the size of the result and of `d`. `as` is the address size, thus the size of `ra` and `wa`.
 Finally `e` is a bit.
 The first three arguments work exactly as with `ROM`.
 The three last ones allow to write to the RAM. `e` enables the writing if set to 1. `wa` is the write address and `d` is the data written.
 Please note that the write action only takes effect at the end of the pass.
 Because of that, the three last arguments are not dependencies of the command.
+The addresses are in *word size* unit.

 For examples of valid netlists, see the folder `test`.